syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Waterfall-Chart.md

 ### SummarySegmentPath and SummaryPointsBrush

-[SummaryBindingPath]() gets or sets the string value that indicates the sum of previous segments in series.
+[SummaryBindingPath]() gets or sets the string value that indicates the sum of previous segments in the series.

 The summary segment can be differentiated by applying the [SummaryPointsBrush]() in series.